-8 The Taxes and Charges (Land Subdivision) Legislation Amendment Act 1996 s.
+5 The Taxes and Charges (Land Subdivision) Legislation Amendment Act 1996 s.
 13 reads as follows:

-“

 13. Application

 (1) The amendments made by section 14 apply if the request to defer payment of an amount in respect of headworks is made after 30 June 1996, regardless of whether the requirement to pay the amount was imposed before or after this Act commenced.